 Ontario Brain Institute ("OBI") was previously incorporated on February 23, 2010 under the Canada Corporations Act as a not-for-profit organization without share capital.
-On April 2, 2013, OBI was
+On April 2, 2013, OBI was continued under the Canada Not-for-profit Corporations Act.

 OBI is funded by the Government of Ontario.
-OBI has entered into a new contract with the Ministry of Research and Innovation (the "Ministry") beginning April 1, 2013.
+OBI has entered into a new contract with the Ministry of Research, Innovation and Science (the "Ministry") beginning April 1, 2013.
 The Ministry has committed funding to OBI of \$100,000,000 over five years.